-An American-based brand Atelier Morpheus has presented its second custom made Morpheus Passagen H.R.
-Giger.
-Inspired by a German garbage truck, the piece bears all the easily recognizable (although too dark for a normal person) design cues that the German industrial designer is famous for.
+An American-based brand Atelier Morpheus has presented its second custom-made Passagen H.R.
+Giger model.
+(Indirectly) inspired by nothing less than a German garbage truck, the piece bears all the easily recognizable (although too dark for a normal person) design cues that the German industrial designer is famous for.

 What is the first thing that comes to mind when you remember Alien (the movie?)
 Well, probably not Mrs. Sigourney Weaver as officer Ripley.
 And, possibly, not the ravenous creature from outer space that devoured whole USCSS Nostromo ship except for Ripley and her cat Jones, because it was allergic to cats?

-I bet that the first thing that flashes before your eyes is the dark, even macabre, interior of the space bulk-carrier that unexpectedly turned into an interstellar slaughterhouse.
+I bet that the first thing that flashes before your eyes in the dark, even macabre, the interior of the space bulk-carrier that unexpectedly turned into an interstellar slaughterhouse.

 Well, most of the sets of the movie (and even the Alien creature itself) were created by a Swiss artist and industrial designer Hans Rudolf “Ruedi” Giger.

-As you can see on the pictures, the boxy watch sports a keyhole-shaped dial protected with a sapphire crystal.
+As you can see in the pictures, the boxy case sports a keyhole-shaped dial protected with a sapphire crystal.

 As the company says in its press release, the main challenge here was to make the crystal.